Pharmacy Apprenticeships from the NPA

 Register of Apprenticeship Training Providers (RoATP)

-The Government’s (Education and Skills Funding Agency) register re-opened in mid-December 2018 to accept applications to be appointed as an approved training provider.
-The NPA made a submission to become a main training provider on this register at the end of January and we expect to hear the results at the earliest by the end of April.
-Until the NPA is appointed to this register, it is unable to deliver apprenticeships.
+The Government’s (Education and Skills Funding Agency – ESFA) register re-opened in mid-December 2018.
+The NPA made a submission to become a main training provider on this register at the end of January and was informed at the end of May 2019 that it had been successful.
+We are awaiting our appointment to the register and further instructions from the ESFA.

-The Learning and Development team is developing the content for our Level 2 apprenticeship, which will be delivered via a blended learning format, where the main course materials will be online with other elements of the programme delivered face-to-face via webinars, study days, etc.
+The Learning and Development team is developing the content for our Level 2 and Level 3 apprenticeships, which will be delivered via a blended learning format, where the main course materials will be online with other elements of the programme delivered face-to-face via webinars, study days, etc.

-Initially, the NPA plans to pilot the programme with a small group of members in England who pay the Apprenticeship Levy.
-We will be working with a third-party apprenticeship provider for this pilot.
-We require this provider to deliver the English and maths qualifications that are part of the Level 2 apprenticeship requirement.
+Initially, the NPA may pilot the programme with a small group of members in England who pay the Apprenticeship Levy.
+We may work with a third-party apprenticeship provider for this pilot, as we may need this provider to deliver the English and maths qualifications that are part of the apprenticeship requirement.

 Results from Apprenticeship Survey with Apprenticeship Levy-paying Members